 While ideally suited for Kindergarten and up readers, the Questioneers series is fantastic for paired reading with parents or siblings, and the life lessons they have to teach about perseverance and determination can help kids focus and succeed.

 A beloved addition to any little girl’s library, Angelina Ballerina makes a perfect gift for little ones who can’t stay still.
-The art is beautiful, and it’s perfect for any girls in the twirly-skirt stage in particular.
+The art is beautiful, and it’s perfect for any girl in the twirly-skirt stage in particular.

-Anyone who thinks getting into trouble is a boy’s domain, or that little girls aren’t mischievous mess-makers only has to pick up a copy of Eloise to see how wrong they are.
+Anyone who thinks getting into trouble is a boy’s domain or that little girls aren’t mischievous mess-makers only has to pick up a copy of Eloise to see how wrong they are.

 Kiddos who love Sesame Street can’t miss out on one of the most famous accompanying books ever made.
-Immersive, surprising, and when read enthusiastically absolutely enthralling, Grover faces up to his fears at the end with the help of your little readers.
+Immersive, surprising, and when read enthusiastically, absolutely enthralling, Grover faces up to his fears at the end with the help of your little readers.

 One of the most famous little girls in literature, Madeline’s adventures are still beloved classics, and this thoughtfully bound collection will be a treat for both kids and adults to read.

-Anyone can fall in love with this gorgeously-drawn story book, but little girls who love to draw will be copying the paw print trails and charming animals in this soon-to-be-classic story about determination and hard work.
+Anyone can fall in love with this gorgeously-drawn storybook, but little girls who love to draw will be copying the paw print trails and charming animals in this soon-to-be-classic story about determination and hard work.

-Little sheep has to take care of everyone, but when will sheep ever have time to rest?
-This rhyming bedtime story will be your preschoolers favorite new book, and with an easy to memorize song-like rhyme structure, don’t be surprised if you catch them reciting it in the car, the tub, and anywhere they see farm animals.
+Little Sheep has to take care of everyone, but when will sheep ever have time to rest?
+This rhyming bedtime story will be your preschooler’s favorite new book, and with an easy-to-memorize song-like rhyme structure, don’t be surprised if you catch them reciting it in the car, the tub, and anywhere they see farm animals.

 Little sisters are the worst!
 Pip just wants to do everything her big brother does, but sometimes she makes a mess of things.
-This tale of siblings is real and charming, and reflects genuine sibling relationships in a way that still manages to be a fun read, and an eye-opening glimpse into feelings for both the bigs and littles in a family.
+This tale of siblings is real and charming and reflects genuine sibling relationships in a way that still manages to be a fun read and an eye-opening glimpse into feelings for both the bigs and littles in a family.

 Overcoming fears is one of the hardest parts of growing up, but Hannah and Sugar is an easy way to start conversations with little ones about common fears, like Hannah’s fear of dogs, and how to approach those fears in a healthy way.

-Teaching little ones how to stand up to bullies long before they’ll encounter them is the best way to nip fears about new schools in the bud, and it’s never too early to start practicing these important skills.
+Teaching little ones how to stand up to bullies long before they encounter them is the best way to nip fears about new schools in the bud, and it’s never too early to start practicing these important skills.

 The Ladybug Girl series is all about the power of imagination, and Lulu’s creative adventures are an immersive and enjoyable read for all little girls who are big dreamers.

-The Lola series follows along with Lola as she has every kind of adventure, big and small, but Lola at the Library is especially charming for parents who love to read with their little ones.
+The Lola series follows Lola as she has every kind of adventure, big and small, but Lola at the Library is especially charming for parents who love to read with their little ones.

-Olympian Laurie Hernandez lends the heft of her gold-medal winning experience in this novel about a little gymnast who must face her fears if she ever wants to conquer the balance beam.
+Olympian Laurie Hernandez lends the heft of her gold-medal-winning experience in this novel about a little gymnast who must face her fears if she ever wants to conquer the balance beam.